-On November 5, 2020 HPQ announced through its wholly - owned subsidiary, HPQ Nano Silicon Powders inc ("HPQ NANO"), annouced that technology provider PyroGenesis\updated HPQ NANO on the following $PUREVAP^{TM}$ Nano Silicon Reactor ("NSiR") development program milestones:
+On November 5, 2020 HPQ announced, through its wholly - owned subsidiary, HPQ NANO, that technology provider PyroGenesis_updated HPQ NANO on the following $PUREVAP^{TM}$ NSiR development program milestones:

-- Process and mechanical engineering designs for the Gen1 PUREVAPTM NSiR have been completed, on time and on budget; - Gen1 fabrication will start in the week starting Novemeber 9, 2020 and that project is on schedule for a December 2020 commissioning and start.
+Process and mechanical engineering designs for the Gen1 PUREVAPTM NSiR have been completed, on time and on budget;

+GEN1 fabrication will start in the week starting November 9, 2020 and that project is on schedule for a December 2020 commissioning and start.

-On October 22, 20202 HPQ, through its wholly-owned subsidiary, HPQ Nano announced that a major automobile manufacturer that demonstrated an interest in the Spherical Nano Silicon powders to be produced by the $PUREVAP^{TM}$ "NSiR" (Sept.
+On October 22, 20202 HPQ, through its wholly-owned subsidiary, HPQ Nano announced that a major automobile manufacturer that demonstrated an interest in the Spherical Nano Silicon powders to be produced by the PUREVAPTM NSiR (Sept.
 30 2020 release) has submitted to HPQ NANO a formal Purchase Order for the material.
 This represent HPQ NANO first ever nanopowders order.
-The manufacturer is well aware that HPQ NANO will only fulfill this first order in December 2020 and, as such, this order is simply a way for them to guarantee to be first in queue for the material.
+The manufacturer is well aware that HPQ NANO will only fulfill once the system is operational and, as such, this order is simply a way for them to guarantee to be first in queue for the material.
 The automobile manufacture's name shall remain anonymous for competitive and confidential reasons.

-On September 17, 2020 HPQ announced the extension, until December 31, 2020, of the Development Agreement signed with Apollon solar SAS ("Apollon") in 2017.
+On September 17, 2020 HPQ announced the extension, until December 31, 2020, of the Development Agreement signed with Apollon in 2017.
 This fifth renewal will be focused on extremely promising venues for both the renewable energy sector and the decarbonization of the economy, mainly:

-- 1. Energy Storage development of a new generation of Lithium-ion batteries made using Porous Silicon manufactured by the transformation of HPQ PUREVAPTM Quartz Reduction Reactor "QRR" Silicon (Si) with Apollon patented process; - 2.
-Clean Renewable Hydrogen Production using Apollon Solar Gennao H2TM 200W, a fuel cell based system that can produce hydrogen by hydrolysis simply by combining water with an environmentally friendly chemical powder.
-Replacing the chemical powder presently used with nano silicon powders, such as those about to be produced by the HPQ NANO PUREVAPTM NSiR, could significantly increase the hydrogen generation capacity of the system.
+- Energy Storage development of a new generation of Lithium-ion batteries made using Porous Silicon manufactured by the transformation of HPQ PUREVAPTM Quartz Reduction Reactor "QRR" Silicon (Si) with Apollon patented process; - 2.
+Clean Renewable Hydrogen Production using Apollon Solar Gennao H2[TM] 200W, a fuel cell based system that can produce hydrogen by hydrolysis simply by combining water with an environmentally friendly1 chemical powder.
+Replacing the chemical powder presently used with nano silicon powders, such as those about to be produced by the HPQ NANO PUREVAPTM NSIR, could significantly increase the hydrogen generation capacity of the system.